Can you remember off-hand the colors of the Italian flag ? Think of 10 countries whose flags you know... most probably Italy is among them.

 The design of the Italian flag has undergone numerous changes throughout Italy's history.
 In fact, one could say that the chronicle of the Italian flag represents the incredible journey in history which eventually united the Italian people under one nation.

 The Italian states were not widely united under one flag again until the year of 1848.
 In this year, the tricolor flag was again adopted as the national Italian flag, with vertical stripes of red, white, and green.
-Savoy's coat of arms was displayed in the center of this flag.
+Savoia's coat of arms was displayed in the center of this flag.
 The Venetian and Roman regions later adopted similar flags, which further symbolized the progressing unity of the Italian states.

 By the time Rome was appointed as the capital city of the Kingdom of Italy in 1872, a crown had been added to the center of the tricolor flag by King Vittorio Emmanuele II.
-The crown and Savoy's coat of arms remained as a part of Italy's flag until Italy officially became a republic in 1946, ending the monarchy rule.
+The crown and Savoia's coat of arms remained a part of Italy's flag until Italy officially became a republic in 1946, ending the monarchy rule.
 The flag now consisted only of the red, white, and green vertical stripes.
 This design has remained as Italy's national flag to date.

 By Elizabeth Walling